 The ease at which Colorado's highway system snakes over mountains, valleys, and streams is facilitated by a network of culverts.
 These critical structures convey water beneath the roadway or carry the roadway over obstacles.
 Culverts are crucial to providing drainage during storm events, enabling safe traffic flow over waterways, preventing soil erosion, and even providing safe passage for wildlife.
 CDOT manages 5,946 culverts that are referred to within the Department as Minor Structures.
 Minor Structures are vehicular culverts or bridges with an opening of four to 20 feet along the direction of the roadway.

-CDOT culverts are managed in alignment with the CDOT asset-management process described in the Introduction to the Asset Plan Appendix.
+CDOT Page 179 of 532 TRANSPORTATION ASSET MANAGEMENT PLAN A-25 CDOT culverts are managed in alignment with the CDOT asset-management process described in the Introduction to the Asset Plan Appendix on page A-1.
 Since 2019, conditions of the Culvert asset class have remained stable and have been close to achieving CDOT's performance target of 95 percent in Good or Fair condition.
 The current funding level is expected to sustain this level of performance for the next 10 years.

-The performance of culverts is monitored and managed as part of CDOT's performance management framework through a series of quantitative measures and an overall target for the asset class.
-This performance information helps guide funding decisions and tracks how well the assets are supporting the agency's strategic goals and transportation services.
+The performance of culverts is monitored and managed as part of CDOT's performance management framework through a series of quantitative measures and targets that inform funding decisions and track how well these assets are supporting the agency's strategic goals and the transportation services provided to the public.